 Civic Leadership Strategic outcome Intended public value outcome or impact CL2 - A community that is authentically engaged and informed in a timely manner.
 The Town and Element undertook significant community consultation as part of the project.
 The community was engaged with a view to understand the built form priorities of the community and its attitude toward heritage and built form preservation.
 Further consultation was undertaken to ascertain if the community's aspirations had been adequately captured in draft recommendations prepared by Element.
 CL3 - Well thought out and managed projects that are delivered successfully.
-The level of engagement will assist in delivering a well-considered project that reflects the aspirations of the community.
+The level of engagement will assist in delivering a well- considered project that reflects the aspirations of the community.

-Social Strategic outcome Intended public value outcome or impact S4 - A place where all people have an awareness and appreciation of arts, culture, education and heritage.
-The preservation and retention of the Town's built environment is valued by the community, as the results of consultation delivered.
+Intended public value outcome or impact The preservation and retention of the Town's built environment is valued by the community, as the results of consultation delivered.
 The proposed policy and Scheme Amendment will seek to further recognise the culture and heritage of the district.